princeton-nlp/EntityQuestions/README.md

   - [Citation](#citation)

 ## Dataset Overview
-We store all question/answer files using the [.jsonl format](https://jsonlines.org) (if you're unfamiliar, it's essentially a list of JSON objects).
-If you're interested, we included a file `utils/jsonl_to_json.py` that can convert from .jsonl to .json and vice-versa.

 The main dataset is included in `dataset/` under `train/`, `dev/`, and `test/`, each containing the randomly sampled training, development, and testing subsets, respectively.
 For example, the evaluation set for place-of-birth (P19) can be found in the `dataset/test/P19.test.jsonl` file.

 We also include all of the one-off datasets we used to generate the tables/figures presented in the paper under `dataset/one-off/`, explained below: